Dr. Shonah Finlay Doctors Eye Care

 Dr. Finlay has a special fondness for children and offers comprehensive children’s eye exams specially tailored to your little one.
 Please call us today to book them an appointment.

-The Importance of Eye Examinations
+The Importance of Eye Exams for Children

 Until adulthood, your child is in a constant state of growth, and their eyes grow alongside them.
 Issues related to vision can develop as they age and affect your child’s ability to learn.